humphreyja/MSUM-ACM.github.io/_posts/2014-02-18-john-interview-meld.markdown

 ---
 layout: post
-title:  "An interview with John Schneider of Fargo's MELD Workshop"
+title:  "An interview with John Schneider, founder of Fargo's MELD Workshop"
 date:   2014-02-18 11:45:50
 author: "Sri Kadimisetty, Senior &amp; Justin Tuchek, Senior"
 categories: interview
 ---

+_A makerspace is workspace where people with common interests, often in computers, technology, science, digital art or electronic art, can meet, socialise and/or collaborate.
+[MELD Workshop](http://meldworkshop.com) is a makerspace in Fargo that allows members access to their cutting edge tools. materials and classes._

 ### What was your inspiration for starting MELD workshop?